wp-plugins/talenthouse-portals/readme.txt

 == Installation ==

 This section describes how to install the plugin.
-If you do not yet have a Portal Page to link to please contact adam@talenthouse.com
+If you do not yet have a Portal Page to link or have not been given a point of contact in the Talenthouse implementation team, please email adam@talenthouse.com

-1. Obtain affiliate key and request a portal size from your Talenthouse implementation team contact
+1. Request an affiliate key and a portal size from your Talenthouse implementation team contact
 1. Upload `talenthouse_portals.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place the [th_portal key="&lt;affiliate key&gt;" width="&lt;portal width&gt;"] shortcode into a wordpress page